Dan Renouf

-Daniel Renouf (born June 1, 1994) is a Canadian professional ice hockey defenceman for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+Daniel Renouf (born June 1, 1994) is a Canadian professional ice hockey defenceman who is currently playing under contract with Adler Mannheim of the Deutsche Eishockey Liga (DEL).

 Playing career

 Junior

 Prior to his collegiate career, Renouf spent two seasons with the Youngstown Phantoms of the United States Hockey League (USHL).
 During the 2011–12 season, Renouf recorded one goal and 14 assists in 58 games, finishing second on the team in scoring by a defenceman.
 During the 2012–13 season, he recorded ten goals and 18 assists in 57 games, and helped lead the Phantoms to the Eastern Conference Finals, where they lost to eventual Clark Cup champions Dubuque Fighting Saints.

 College

 Renouf began his collegiate career for the Maine Black Bears during the 2013–14 season.
 Renouf appeared in 34 games during his freshman season, where he recorded one goal and 10 assists for 11 points, and ranked second on the team in scoring by a defenceman.
 During the 2014–15 season, Renouf appeared in all 39 games his sophomore season, where he recorded three goals and nine assists.
 During the 2015–16 season, he recorded six goals and nine assists in 38 games, and led the team in scoring by a defenceman.